devTam/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-Repo for practicing algorithm problems
+Repo for practicing Data Structures and Algorithm problems